April 13, 2026

 • Result: 20,000 matching people

-They loaded it into a sales tool and ran a campaign.
+Loaded it into a sales tool, ran a campaign.

 "Hey Name], your company is exactly our ICP."